 The role of the student health care is to promote health and wellbeing for students and for the whole study community.
-Student health care must be more than just health care for students.
+Student health care must go beyond simply caring for students' health.
+It must become a statutory package aiming at community health and prevention, as a part of which students are offered basic-level health care and hospital services.
 It is about community health and preventive work, an entity in its operations and by law, in which is included offering basic health care services to students.
 Particularly important entities for the student health care are the well-functioning mental, sexual and reproductive health as well as dental care.
 Health guidance and physical examinations must be organised also for those young people who are not a part of the student health care.
 All students studying for a basic degree must be entitled to student health care services.
 The higher education institutions should organise occupational health services that correspond to their health needs and have enough resources.
+All undergraduate students must be entitled to student health care services.
+Higher education institutions must provide postgraduates with occupational health care with sufficient resources that meet their health needs.
 The service chains between student health care, social services and the public health care are smooth and clear.
 The transfer of client information between different parties is smooth.